Prostate Cancer Symptoms & Screening

 -

-While PSA level testing is one option for screening, another screening is commonly performed at the same appointment.
-A digital rectal exam is conducted by your physician or other trained personnel so they can touch the prostate gland and identify any nodules, lumps, or hardness in the prostate.
+Another screening method commonly performed at the same appointment is a digital rectal exam.
+Your physician or another trained professional will touch the prostate gland and identify any nodules, lumps, or hardness in the prostate.
 If anything is detected during this exam, then your doctor will suggest further testing such as a biopsy.

-Common Symptoms of Prostate Cancer
+Symptoms of Prostate Cancer

 Prostate cancer usually grows very slowly and doesn’t tend to cause any symptoms until it’s at a more advanced stage.
 However, there are some types of prostate cancer that grow aggressively and can spread quickly causing a sudden onset of symptoms.
 These symptoms may also appear if the cancer has been growing for a while without treatment.